 The Arts Living Learning Community (LLC) is a unique residential opportunity for freshmen majoring in the visual and performing arts.

 “Yes, I would highly recommend this experience.
 LLCs really help with college transition and getting to know people.” - Freshman, Arts LLC

 Through specialized interactive programming, students in the Arts LLC explore innovation and creativity across disciplines.
 They expand their knowledge of the arts, support each other in creative work, and experience deeper connections between the arts at Mason and the community.

-All incoming freshmen majoring in Art and Visual Technology, Computer Game Design, Dance, Film and Video Studies, Music, and Theater are encouraged to apply.
+All incoming freshmen majoring in Art and Visual Technology, Computer Game Design, Creative Writing, Dance, Film and Video Studies, Music, and Theater are encouraged to apply.